Power Systems

 Designing a Power System That Actually Works

-Probably should have led with this section, honestly.
+Probably should have led with this issue, to be candid.
 Prepare your vessel by mapping your actual power consumption for a week before you change anything — you need real data, not guesses.
 Develop your understanding of how battery banks, charging sources, inverters, and loads all interact, because optimizing one piece in isolation often creates a bottleneck elsewhere.
 Plan conservatively on battery capacity, because you should never discharge lead-acid below 50% or lithium below 20% if you want them to last.
 That’s what makes power system design endearing to us cruisers — when you get it right, you have quiet, reliable power that supports the way you actually live aboard, and the freedom to stay on the hook as long as you want without worrying about running out of juice.